*This post may contain affiliate links. Read more »

 Green Chilies (Hari Mirch)

-Indian green chilies offer a mild, flavorful heat to the dish.
+Indian green chillies offer a mild, flavorful heat to the dish.
 If you prefer less heat, consider using milder chilies such as Seranno or Jalapeño, or omitting the seeds from the green chilies.
+If you buy these for this recipe and have some leftover, for sure use them to make a batch of pickled hari mirch!

 Kashmiri Red Chili Powder